-- Nature of financial instruments (i.e. the Group's trade and other receivables, finance lease receivables, fixed bank deposit and bank balances) are each assessed as a separate group;
+- Nature of financial instruments (i.e. the Group's trade and other receivables, fixed bank deposit and bank balances) are each assessed as a separate group;

 - Past-due status;

 - Nature, size and industry of debtors; and

 - External credit ratings where available.